cettia/cettia.github.io/guides/cettia-tutorial.md

 import java.util.Map;
 ```

-Replace the first line of the Cettia part, `Server server = new DefaultServer();`, with the following line:
+Replace the first line of the Cettia part in the starter kit, `Server server = new DefaultServer();`, with the following line:

 ```java
 ClusteredServer server = new ClusteredServer();